 DR: What comes first in a piece like this?
 I was watching it earlier, and I was thinking, actually probably a very good encapsulation of the piece as a whole is that number where you do ‘Too Good to Be True’ and it switches between speech and music.
 The whole piece does that as well: it switches between the dance numbers and the spoken interactions with the audience.
 So what came first in the process of making?
 It’s like asking a musician what comes first, the lyrics or the music?

 RF: I think, honestly, the dresses came quite early on, and the physicalisation of struggle in the dresses.
-But to go a little bit back to what Kate was saying, there’s two of the things that were in our minds.
+But to go a little bit back to what Kate was saying, there’re two of the things that were in our minds.
 One is negotiation.
-We talked about very early on: ‘Is this going to be a piece about collective values?’
-It was there in the beginning negotiation that you see in the first quarter of the piece.
-We talked about whether we kept that in or not, whether it was going down a different avenue, but actually the negotiation with the audience is this big thing.
-I think that was probably something that came out of us addressing our processes in the studio and working in a different way, because that was also on our minds, how we’re going to work differently.
+We talked very early on about: ‘Is this going to be a piece about collective values?’
+It was there.
+And the beginning negotiation that you see in the first quarter of the piece, we talked about whether we kept that in or not, whether it was going down a different avenue, but actually the negotiation with the audience is this big thing.
+I think that was probably something that came out of us addressing our processes in the studio and working in a different way, because that was also on our minds – how we’re going to work differently.
 But also space.
-We’ve worked in site-specific ways before, and sometimes we think [about], as Kate said, the recognisable structure of something or like the connotations of some things – space can obviously add something very literal to that.
+We’ve worked in site-specific ways before, and sometimes we think, as Kate said: the recognisable structure of something, or the connotations of some things – space can obviously add something very literal to that.
 But the idea that we’re breaking the fourth wall with the audience – they are a part of the performance space – that was something fairly early, because we had to perform it.
 The first R&D period that we had, there had to be a performance as part of Bolton Octagon’s Reveal Festival, and it was in a church.
-So obviously, the practicalities of space in a church were that we were going to use the aisle, it felt more a more cohesive thing.
+So obviously, the practicalities of space in a church were that we were going to use the aisle, it felt a more cohesive thing.
 Probably the first 20 minutes of the piece at least are the same in the final version, and that was almost set very early on in relation to some of those factors.

 DR: When you say ‘negotiation with the audience’, I just want to delve a bit deeper in that.
 What exactly is being negotiated with the audience?